 The practice had made reasonable adjustments for patients with disabilities.
+For example, there was a hearing induction loop for patients who used hearing aids.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.